Get

 Exercise

-Regular and appropriate exercise is essential for a Mini Bernedoodle’s healthy development.
+Regular exercise is essential for a Mini Bernedoodle’s healthy development.
 Not only does physical activity promote cardiovascular health and muscle development, but it also plays a significant role in maintaining an ideal weight.
 A sedentary lifestyle can lead to obesity, adversely affecting the dog’s size and overall health.

 It’s important to remember that while exercise is crucial, puppies should not be over-exercised, as their bones and joints are still developing.
+Speak to a vet if you have any questions about how much and what kind of exercise to provide your Mini Bernedoodle puppy.

 mini bernedoodle puppy lying on the grass